- Why should I get an MIS degree?

 It is each students' responsibility to apply for graduation when nearing completion of the MISprogram.
 Applications must be filed in the MIS office by:

 - February 15 for August graduation

 - November 4 for December graduation

-This allows the MLS program staff to verify academic records and ensure graduation requirements have been met.
+This allows the MIS program staff to verify academic records and ensure graduation requirements have been met.

 11. What are the Three Arts and Sciences Schools?

 There are 6 schools on the IU Southeast campus: 3 are professional schools and 3 are arts and sciences schools.
 The arts and sciences schools are Arts & Letters, Natural Sciences, and Social Sciences.
 Arts & Letters is located in Knobview and topics in this school include: communication studies, English, fine arts, music, modern languages, philosophy, and theatre.
 The main office for the School of Natural Sciences is located in Life Science, although professors can also be found in Physical Science.
 Topics covered in Natural Sciences include: biology, chemistry, computer science, geosciences, informatics, mathematics, and physics.
 Finally, the School of Social Sciences can be found in Crestview and includes: criminal justice, history, international studies, journalism, political science, psychology, sociology, and women & gender studies.